bethanalyst/home-credit-project/README.md

 This is my home credit risk demo project.

-# Home Credit Default Risk: Data Preparation Pipeline
+# Home Credit Default Risk: Data Preparation

-This repository contains a modular data preparation pipeline built in R to process and engineer features for credit risk modeling.
-The goal is to transform raw application data and supplementary relational data into a clean, model-ready format while ensuring strict train/test consistency.
+This repository contains a data preparation pipeline built in R to process and engineer features for home credit risk modeling.
+The goal is to transform raw application data into a clean, model-ready format while ensuring strict train/test consistency.

 ## 🛠️ Pipeline Features